Subscribo/omnipay-klarna/README.md

 ### OrderIds

-You can set up two custom reference identifiers on each invoice - `orderId1` and `orderId2` For `InvoiceAuthorizeRequest` and `InvoiceCaptureRequest` parameter `transactionId` is an alias for `orderId1`
+You can set up two custom reference identifiers on each invoice - `orderId1` and `orderId2`.
+For `InvoiceAuthorizeRequest` and `InvoiceCaptureRequest` parameter `transactionId` is an alias for `orderId1`.

 You can search for unique orderId (whether orderId1 or orderId2) setting parameter `orderId` in `InvoiceCheckOrderStatusRequest`.
-In `InvoiceCheckOrderStatusRequest` is `transactionId` alias for `orderId`.
+In `InvoiceCheckOrderStatusRequest` is `transactionId` an alias for `orderId`.

 ### Example code